In this review, we’ll be having a close look at the

 - LED headlights: Both the soft roller and direct drive tools have LED lights that help track dirt.

-- Excellent build quality: This variant is the best so far of all Tineco stick vacuums when it comes to the quality of plastics used and how easy it is to attach or remove tools.
+- Excellent build quality: This variant is the best so far of all Tineco stick vacuums regarding the quality of plastics used and how easy it is to attach or remove tools.

 - Deep cleans carpet: The 99% score of the Pure One S12 in the deep cleaning tests surprised me.